Mutation-based Evaluation of Cryptographic API Misuse Detectors: Results and Findings

 \myparagraphnew{Flaw Class Zero (FC0) -- {\em Incomplete analysis of target code}} Starting from Android API level 21 (Android 5.0), apps with over 64k reference methods are automatically split to multiple Dalvik Executable (DEX) byte code files in the form of \texttt{ classes<N>.dex}.
 Most apps built after 2014 would fall into this category, as the Android Studio IDE automatically uses {\em multidex} packaging for any app built for Android 5.0 or higher~\cite{EnableMultidexApps}.
 However, we discovered that \cryptoguard and \cognicrypt do not handle multiple dex files ~(see~Table~\ref{tbl:flaw_to_tools}), despite being {\em released 4 and 5 years after Android 21, respectively}.
-Given that this flaw affected \cryptoguard's ability to analyze a majority of Android mutants (\ie detecting only only $871/2515$), we developed a patch that fixes this issue, and used the patched version of \cryptoguard for our evaluation.
+Given that this flaw affected \cryptoguard's ability to analyze a majority of Android mutants (\ie detecting only $871/2515$), we developed a patch that fixes this issue, and used the patched version of \cryptoguard for our evaluation.
 The \cognicrypt maintainers confirmed that they are working on this issue in their upcoming release, which is why we did not create a patch, but used non-multidex minimal examples to confirm that each flaw discovered in \cognicrypt is not due to the multidex issue.
-Similarly, we discovered that \cryptoguard ignores any class whose package name contains ``{\tt android.}'' or ends in ``{\tt android}'', which prevents it from analyzing important apps such as LastPass (\texttt{com.lastpass.lpandroid}) and LinkedIn (\texttt{com.linkedin.android}), \addamit{and $\approx$\cryptoguardpercent of the apps used in its original evaluation, which indicates the severity of even trivial implementation flaws.} We submitted a patch to address this flaw and evaluated the patched version~\cite{mascArtifact}.
+Similarly, we discovered that \cryptoguard ignores any class whose package name contains ``{\tt android.}'' or ends in ``{\tt android}'', which prevents it from analyzing important apps such as LastPass (\texttt{com.lastpass.lpandroid}) and LinkedIn (\texttt{com.linkedin.android}), which indicates the severity of even trivial implementation flaws.
+We submitted a patch to address this flaw and evaluated the patched version~\cite{mascArtifact}.
+Finally, \codiga{} was unable to detect any of the crypto-API misuse we analyzed, even though it explicitly claims that it \textit{"supports hundreds of rules for Java, checking that your code is safe and secure"}~\cite{codiga_description}.
+When we reached out to Codiga (April 2023), we were informed that Codiga would shut down by May 3rd, 2023 without addressing this issue.
+As a result, we have marked all flaws accordingly (\np{}), \ie claims to handle but does not detect base version of misuse in Table~\ref{tbl:new_flaw_to_tools}.

-The remainder of this section discusses each flaw class with representative examples as they manifest in specific \detectors, as well as the {\em impact} of the flaws in terms of examples found in real software.
+The remainder of this section discusses each flaw class with representative examples as they manifest in \detectors and the {\em impact} of the flaws in terms of examples found in real software.